awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-synthetics-canary-code.md

 ## Properties<a name="aws-properties-synthetics-canary-code-properties"></a>

 `Handler`  <a name="cfn-synthetics-canary-code-handler"></a>
 The entry point to use for the source code when running the canary\.
-This value must end with the string `.handler`\.
-The string is limited to 29 characters or fewer\.
+This value must be `pageLoadBlueprint.handler`\.
 *Required*: Conditional
 *Type*: String
 *Minimum*: `1`